cjacker/opensource-toolchain-ch32v/README.md

 CH32V do NOT support JTAG/SWD programming / debugging interface, it had implemented a private interface named 'RVSWD' for CH32V103 and above, and a 1-wire interface named SDI for CH32V003.

-You can not use SWD/JTAG usb adapters to program/debug CH32V. and these proprietary interfaces also can not be supported by official OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).
+You can not use SWD/JTAG usb adapters to program/debug CH32V. and these proprietary interfaces also can not be supported by upstream OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).

-You have to prepare a 'WCH-LINK' or 'WCH-LINKE'(to program CH32V003) usb adapter and build a forked version OpenOCD with 'wlink' enabled.
+You have to prepare a 'WCH-LINK' or 'WCH-LINKE'(to program CH32V003) usb adapter and build a forked version OpenOCD with 'wlink' interface enabled.

 **Build and Install WCH OpenOCD:**